tsunami416604/azure-docs.hu-hu/articles/virtual-machines/linux/tutorial-manage-disks.md

 ## <a name="vm-disk-types"></a>Virtuálisgép-lemezek típusai

-Az Azure kétféle lemezt biztosít a standard és a prémium szinthez.
+Az Azure kétféle lemezt biztosít, a standard és a prémium szintű.

 ### <a name="standard-disk"></a>Standard lemez